Here is the school calendar for the rest of year.

 Core Judaic Curriculum

 Students discover Judaism in an experiential environment.
-Torah, Jewish Values, Holidays, Synagogue, Tikkun Olam, Tefillah, Hebrew, Ritual, Israel, Lifecycle, History.
+Torah, Jewish Values, Holidays, Synagogue, Tikkun Olam, Prayer, Hebrew, Ritual, Israel, Lifecycle, History.

 Kindergarten through second graders learn through fun activities, using all the senses.
 Plus Israeli dance, music, art and more!

-Third through seventh graders explore Jewish themes and holidays through a choice of activities, such as theater, art, choir, cooking, and comedy, and develop rich, celebratory presentations for the community.
+Third through seventh graders explore Jewish themes and holidays through a choice of experiences, such as theater, art, recording lab, mitzvah lab, and circus, and develop rich, celebratory presentations for the community.
+Plus weekly study with congregational rabbis, and thoughtful explorations of Jewish tradition and culture with experienced, dynamic educators.

-The Hebrew Curriculum is personalized for each student, based on level, grade, and the interests/priorities of the child and family.
+One-on-one Hebrew with expert teachers, personalized for each student, based on level, grade, and the interests/priorities of the child and family.
 (3rd-7th grades.)
 This can include Torah trope, extra B’nai Mitzvah practice, learning to lead the Shabbat morning service, advanced conversational Hebrew, and more.
 Virtual on Tuesdays, or at a convenient time.
-Available once or twice per week.

 My children love how the Hebrew is designed for them!
 Larry P., Wilmette